C-Moore00/project-1-group-3/README.md

 The code takes the major crimes (assault, break, auto theft, and others) and the locations of each crime.
 To make an easy-to-understand graph showing the total crimes in each district of Toronto To solve the question of where is the safest place to live based on crime trends.
+All factors of crime include the statistical points that are required.